-The Hazard Analysis Tab of the MCAM is based on the concept of risk assessment, considering the severity and probability of possible health hazards assessed by the Health Hazard Assessment Program in materiel systems.
-The algorithms within the model incorporate severity categories and probability levels with medical treatment data, manpower information, and disability data to provide an estimated itemized and total cost avoidance expected for implementing mitigation strategies designed to reduce health hazard risks to Soldiers.
+The Hazard Analysis section of the MCAM is based on the concept of risk assessment, considering the severity and probability of possible health hazards assessed by the Health Hazard Assessment Program in materiel systems.
+The calculations within the model incorporate severity categories and probability levels with medical treatment data, manpower information, and disability data to provide an estimated itemized and total cost avoidance expected for implementing mitigation strategies designed to reduce health hazard risks to Soldiers.

 The MCAM provides the user a drop down menu to select specific grouping of occupations based on similar occupational settings that consider health and occupational exposure (e.g. health hazards and equipment use) based on job descriptions and assignments from Department of the Army Pamphlet 611-21.
-The information button in the MCAM provides more detail.

-- Military Health System Management Analysis & Reporting Tool (M2) database.
+Military Health System Management Analysis & Reporting Tool (M2) Database.
 The M2 database was used to extract medical treatment data (inpatient and outpatient) for active duty Army Soldiers for fiscal years 2011, 2012, and 2013 from the Military Health System.
 The medical treatment data includes medical care provided by military treatment facilities and civilian providers.

-- Army Military-Civilian Cost System (AMCOS) Lite Database.
+Army Military-Civilian Cost System (AMCOS) Lite Database.
 Salary and training cost information for active duty Army for fiscal year 2015 was extracted from the AMCOS Lite Database to determine the lost time costs and training replacement costs for the MCAM.

-- U.S. Department of Veterans Affairs.
+U.S. Department of Veterans Affairs.
 Disability compensation data provided by the Veteran Benefits Administration for fiscal years 2011, 2012, and 2013 was used to determine the disability costs for the MCAM.
 This data is not available publicly.

-- Clinic visit time = 2 hours for direct care and 4 hours for purchase care.
+Clinic visit time = 2 hours (on-post), 4 hours (off-post)

-- Limited duty = 15 days of 30% reduced productivity.
+Limited duty = 15 days of 30% reduced productivity.

-- Quarters = 3 days (8 hours/day).
+Quarters = 3 days (8 hours/day)

-- Convalescent leave = 30 days (8 hours/day).
+Convalescent leave = 30 days (8 hours/day)

-- Training replacement costs are applied according to the paygrades and occupational fields of the fatalities observed.
+Training replacement costs are applied according to the paygrades and occupational fields of the fatalities observed.